Jenna Heap

 Jenna Heap is a leading character in the Septimus Heap book series by Angie Sage.
 She is the adoptive sister of Septimus and the adoptive daughter of Silas and Sarah Heap.
 Jenna has many friends in the book, and many enemies, too.
-Although she acknowledges they are not her birth family Jenna loves her adoptive familym including her seven brothers, her grandfather Benji, her parents, and her Aunt Zelda.
+Although she acknowledges they are not her birth family, Jenna loves her adoptive family including her seven brothers, her grandfather Benji, her parents, and her Aunt Zelda.

 Description

 Jenna is a young princess, with deep violet eyes and a fair complexion.
 She is small for her age and wears a red tunic which is secured about the waist with a golden sash.
 Her dark hair is kept in place by a thin golden circlet, which denotes that she is the princess.
 Her appearance resembles that of all the queens before her, and she resembles her birth mother closely.
 Although very loving and caring, she can sometimes be very stubborn, as is observed by her older brothers.